 Human Resources Office

-Nakayama: When we had our fourth baby, our other three children were still small.
+Nakayama: When I had my fourth baby, my other three children were very young.
 So I took child-rearing leave for about two months to ease the burden on my wife immediately after childbirth.
 Through this period of leave, I experienced how hard housework was and at the same time I was able to broaden my communication with my children and the social network in my neighborhood.
 It was a good opportunity for me to see myself from a different viewpoint outside my work-oriented lifestyle.
 After returning to work, I feel I have become more able to care about other people than before.
 I think Mazda offers good programs to support a work-life balance.
 It would be beneficial to further cultivate an atmosphere to encourage more employees to use these programs.

 [Comment from supervisor]